 Travelling by bus in Vietnam is an affordable and practical way to travel across the country and the best option to reach the most popular cities, some of which are disconnected from the railway network or have no airport nearby.

 Road transportation in Vietnam is carried out by three types of vehicles: seated buses, sleeper buses and minivans.
-Most local transport providers operate modern fleets of vehicles equipped with air-conditioning, seats or berths, and on-board amenities.
+Bus companies operate modern fleets of vehicles equipped with air-conditioning, seats or berths, and on-board amenities.
 Depending on the travel distance and the level of comfort your prefer, you can choose among bus, minibus or minivan available for your route.

 Seated buses generally cover long distances during daytime and connect two or more cities in different provinces.